Seacombe Gardens

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 14 active stops operating within Seacombe Gardens.
-These are mixed bus stops serviced by 30 routes providing 2,220 weekly passenger trips.
-Transport accessibility is rated excellent with residents typically located 180 meters from the nearest stop.
+Public transport analysis shows 14 active stops operating within Seacombe Gardens, consisting of bus services.
+These are served by 30 individual routes, collectively offering 2,220 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 180 meters from the nearest stop.
+Most residents commute outward due to the area's residential nature.
+Car remains the dominant mode at 81%, with 8% using buses.
+Vehicle ownership averages 1.1 per dwelling, below the regional average.

-Service frequency averages 317 trips per day across all routes, equating to approximately 158 weekly trips per individual stop.
+Only 8.5% of residents work from home (2021 Census), which may reflect COVID-19 conditions.
+Service frequency averages 317 trips daily across all routes, equating to approximately 158 weekly trips per stop.

 Frequently Asked Questions - Transport